-The Tags section allows you to define tags that will be applied to your cluster-related resources, such as VMs, on your cloud provider account.
+You can define tags that will be applied to your cluster-related resources (such as VMs) on your cloud provider account.

 The tags added during cluster creation are displayed in your cloud account on the resources that Cloudbreak provisioned for your clusters.
 You can use tags to categorize your cloud resources by purpose, owner, and so on.
 Tags come in especially handy when you are using a corporate AWS account and you want to quickly identify which resources belong to your cluster(s).
 In fact, your corporate cloud account admin may require you to tag all the resources that you create, in particular resources, such as VMs, which incur charges.